fpvandoorn/Dagstuhl-tables/README.md

     * `(6,4,3)` and `(5,5,3)` and `(5,4,4)` also have less than 20 connections, all other configurations are dominated.
   * Suppose no day is `(6,6,1)`.
 Then every day needs 26 connections exactly, which is impossible.

+#### `T(14,7) ≥ 4`
+* Suppose there is a valid solution in 3 days.
+* The configuration `(7,7)` has to occur, since there is no way to make at least 61 connections in 2 days otherwise.
+* After `(7,7)` at most 24 connections can be made per day.
+So there are at most `42 + 24 + 24 = 90 < 91` connections, which is not enough.

 ## Questions
 * If `n ≡ k mod k(k-1)` is there always a perfect `(n,k)`-solution?
 Is it true if we assume `k` is a prime power or a prime number?
 There is no reason to believe this, but it is true for all values where the answer is known.
   * It is true for `k = 3`.
 For `k = 4` it's true when `n ≤ 28`.
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?
   * This is false.
 All optimal `(8,5)`-solutions have at least one day with two tables of four participants.
 This was found by brute force, but is quite easy to see by hand (to do).
+  * It is probably even false that there always is an optimal `(n,k)`-solution where there are `⌈ n/k ⌉` tables each day (where `⌈ x ⌉` is the smallest integer which is at least `x`).
+    The Mathematica SAT-solver easily found a solution that `T(12,3) ≤ 6`, but didn't terminate within reasonable time when the additional condition was imposed that only 4 tables could be used per day.

 ### Conjectures
 * `T(n,k) ≤ n/(k-1) + O(1) * log(n)`.
 This should follow from an inductive argument using `A`.
 * For all `k`, `T(n,k) - n/(k-1)` is bounded by a constant (independent of `n`, possibly dependent on `k`).